-Exactly how LTE will affect a user will depend on that user's organization's role.
+Exactly how LTE will affect a public safety user will depend on that user's role.

-Example - Frontline users; such as the firefighters and police officers on the streets will probably not care about LTE all that much.
-All they are concerned with is that whatever equipment they are given works reliably every time.
-It doesn't matter if the underlying technology is LTE, P25, TETRA, or analog.
-They just need a communications system that will be there when their safety is on the line
+Mission Critical Uses, such as fire and police dispatch, will probably not care about LTE all that much.
+Their main concern is reliability, not the underlying technology, such as LTE, P25, TETRA, or analog.

+Mission Critical Users need a communications system that will be there when their safety is on the line.